Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 The manuscript detailing these findings is published in the journal Proceedings of the Royal Society B.

-Collaborators: Patrick Kohl, Neethu Thulasi, Benjamin Rutschmann, Dr. Ingolf-Steffan Dewenter and Dr. Axel Brockmann
+Collaborators: Patrick Kohl, Neethu Thulasi, Benjamin Rutschmann, Ingolf-Steffan Dewenter and Axel Brockmann

 Signals produced by the foragers in the waggle dance vary amongst the extant honey bee species (A. florea produces a visual but not an acoustic signal, A. cerana does the reverse while A. dorsata produces both).